Aditi-Pharasi/Anveshan-internship-project/README.md

 # Anveshan-internship-project
-this repo contains the project website made under the internship training program by Anveshan Foundation-  igdtuw
+This repo contains the project website made under the internship training program by Anveshan Foundation-  igdtuw